MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/program.md

 Gets/Sets whether the Program is running.
 When retrieving, only Bool is supported.

-When setting, if a boolean is set then the program will try to run with no argument ("") when true and disable the block when false.
+When setting, if a boolean is set then the program will try to run with the default terminal argument when true and disable the block when false.

 If a string is set, then the program will try to run with the given argument.